jschadewald/GetDataCourseProject/README.md

 ##4.
 Set Descriptive Variable Names
-This part of the code first sets descriptive names for the activity and subject variables, then it calls makeGoodNames() to set names for `X_data`, and finally it completes the merging of data by binding activity and subject to the beginning of `X_data` (as columns).
-I chose the name "Activity" for obvious reasons, and I chose "Person_ID" because it seems less ambiguous than "Subject" or "Subject_ID" while still maintaining the correct meaning.
+This part of the code first sets descriptive names for the activity and subject variables, then it calls `makeGoodNames()` to set names for `X_data`, and finally it completes the merging of data by binding activity and subject to the beginning of `X_data` (as columns).
+I chose the name "Activity" for obvious reasons, and I chose "`Person_ID`" because it seems less ambiguous than "Subject" or "Subject_ID" while still maintaining the correct meaning.

-The bulk of the work done in the makeGoodNames() function is based on information provided in features_info.txt, and a full description of the meanings of the variables is given in CodeBook.md.
+The bulk of the work done in the `makeGoodNames()` function is based on information provided in features_info.txt, and a full description of the meanings of the variables is given in CodeBook.md.
 This section of the README covers how the names are transformed by the code.
 As noted in the Introduction, the transformations are entirely accomplished through use of the sub() function, so a difference in our locales might result in different behavior if you execute the code on your own machine.

-###The makeGoodNames() Function -- Beginnings
+###The `makeGoodNames()` Function -- Beginnings
 I prefer variable names that are easily readable by both humans and machines, so I avoid the use of spaces and instead use the period ('.') character.
 As our starting point, recall the current values in `names(X_data)`:
 ```
 > names(X_data)